 Insecure Direct Object References

-Once they identify a weakness in your code, such as images or other web page elements that are loaded from a non-secure location, the attackers move to exploit it.
-They may insert code into an image request that secretly passes information to another site (especially user credentials), or executes another action such as a purchase with the credentials a user entered onto the legitimate website.
+After identifying a weakness in your code, such as images or other web page elements that are loaded from a non-secure location, the attackers move to exploit it.
+For example, they may insert code into an image request that secretly passes information to another site (especially user credentials) or executes another action such as a purchase with the login credentials a user entered onto the legitimate website.

 For users who have their login information saved on a computer, this link will not only automatically log them into the site but also initiate an action.
 In some cases, this can be a transfer of money or other personal data.